Independent GC Bid Review

 One-Page Delivery

 You receive a one-page PDF report by email, color-coded by severity, with dollar exposure quantified on each finding and a clear recommendation.
-Total elapsed time from payment to delivery: 48 hours or less.
+Total elapsed time from submission to delivery: 48 hours or less.

-You're not paying $500 for a generic review.
-You're paying for our last 10 years of bids.
+This isn't a generic review.
+It's our last 10 years of bids, applied to yours.

 Terrapin Construction Group has bid, won, and delivered commercial projects across all 50 states for the last decade.
 Our team has signed more GMP contracts, negotiated more allowances, and absorbed more change orders than the firms whose bids you're reviewing.
 That's the database we run your bid against.

-One price, one deliverable, one 48-hour window — within a tightly bounded scope.
-If anything about your project sits outside the green column on the scope grid above, contact us first for a custom quote rather than submitting here.
+One deliverable, one 48-hour window, within a tightly bounded scope.
+The review is free because the hours our estimators spend on your bid are how we earn a shot at the work, not a line item we charge you for.
+If anything about your project sits outside the green column on the scope grid above, contact us first rather than submitting here.

 What's Included

-- Email delivery within 48 hours of payment
+• Email delivery within 48 hours of submission

 Questions owners ask before submitting.